katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

-Well I'm trying to make a point around thinking first about functions, so here goes an lousy example of what can be done with functions.
+Well I'm trying to make a point around thinking first about functions, so here goes a stupid example of what can be done with functions.

 Lets define a type that is actually a function: